WilDoane/code_lens/README.md

 1. Open index.html in your browser.
 2. Paste source code into the text area.
 3. Review your code using any of the available lenses: parentheses, braces, brackets, comments, end of line characters, etc.
+4. Tweak your source code to test changes.
+5. Copy and paste your source code back into your preferred text editor.